Florence, best 30 places to see in the city of Renaissance.

 12. Basilica San Miniato al Monte

 Florence is packed with hidden little hidden gems and Basilica Miniato al Monte is definitely one of the precious ones.
-A little hike uphill will reward you with breathtaking views of the city and the site of one of the most beautiful churches in all of Tuscany.
-The steps will lead you to the Romanesque marble-facade church, white and green geometric shapes are but a preview of what its interior has to offer.
+More than that, a little hike uphill will reward you with breathtaking views of the city and the site of one of the most beautiful churches in all of Tuscany.
+Besides that, the steps will lead you to the Romanesque marble-facade church, white and green geometric shapes are but a preview of what its interior has to offer.
 Marble mosaic, frescos, zodiac floor, mythical creatures, I grant you it is an intriguing mix to be found in a church, but even more worth admiring, I think.

 13. Ponte Vecchio